microlinkhq/browserless/README.md

 You can active debug mode using `DEBUG=browserless` environment variable in order to see what is happening behind the code:

-Consider open an [issue](https://github.com/microlinkhq/browserless/issues/new) with the debug trace.
+Consider opening an [issue](https://github.com/microlinkhq/browserless/issues/new) with the debug trace.

 **Q: I want to use `browserless` with my AWS Lambda like project**